01 of 10

 Princess Diana was a descendant of Georgiana Spencer and much has been written about the similarities in their lives and personalities.
 At Chatsworth, home of the Devonshires, there's a glamorous portrait of Georgiana, unusual for its period in that it was painted by a woman.Continue to 6 of 10 below.

 Expecting a large family crowd for Thanksgiving this year?
 You might wish you had as much room as the Spencers do in the Marlborough Room.
 The state dining table is 36 feet long and can seat 42 guests.
 There are chairs enough for another 12 though they might have to decamp to a corridor - the 54 hoop back Georgian chairs date from the reign of George III (the king who lost Britain the American colonies by the way).

 Having yourself painted as a classical hero was apparently a fashion in the late 17th century.
 That accounts for the full length portrait of Robert Spencer, Second Earl of Sunderland, who looks a bit like a New Romantic with his rosy lips, purple satin cloak, bejeweled sandals and flowing tresses.
 Robert established the family's penchant for art collecting, adding to the Althorp collection while serving as an ambassador around Europe.

-Even though he predated Lord Byron by several centuries, like Byron Robert was mad, bad and dangerous to know - at least politically.
-Known by... his contemporaries as heartless and unscrupulous, he switched allegiances - and religions - several times during the turbulent 17th century.
+Even though he predated Lord Byron by several centuries, like Byron Robert he was mad, bad and dangerous to know - at least politically.
+Known... by his contemporaries as heartless and unscrupulous, he switched allegiances - and religions - several times during the turbulent 17th century.
 Despite this, he managed to maintain a position at court for about fifty years.
 When he eventually retired in 1694, he was, according to the entertaining Althorp guide, "driven from high office by public odium."Continue to 7 of 10 below.

 07 of 10